CMSgov/design-system/packages/docs/src/pages/guidelines/accessibility.md

 ## What we do to help meet and exceed standards

-- build accessibility into our [guiding principles](https://github.com/CMSgov/design-system/blob/master/guides/GUIDING-PRINCIPLES.md).
-- provide accessibility as a [checkpoint in new components](https://github.com/CMSgov/design-system/blob/master/.github/ISSUE_TEMPLATE/component-validation-checklist.md) created in the design system.
-- add accessibility as a key aspect to much of the [component documentation](https://github.com/CMSgov/design-system/blob/master/guides/WRITING-DOCUMENTATION.md).
-- conduct regular accessibility reviews of new and existing features and documentation for the design system.
 - Embed [accessibility and inclusive design practices](https://accessibility.digital.gov/) into our workflow.
+- Provide accessibility as a [checkpoint in new components](https://github.com/CMSgov/design-system/blob/master/.github/ISSUE_TEMPLATE/component-validation-checklist.md) created in the design system.
+- Add accessibility as a key aspect to much of the [component documentation](https://github.com/CMSgov/design-system/blob/master/guides/WRITING-DOCUMENTATION.md).
+- Conduct regular accessibility reviews of new and existing features and documentation for the design system.
-- automated accessibility testing using [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs)
+- Automated accessibility testing using [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs)

 ## What level we meet currently